Watermarked Scripts: How Modern Anti-Piracy Actually Works

 Every PDF script that leaves your catalogue should be uniquely watermarked.
 Here's what dynamic watermarking does and why it matters in 2026.

-Every time a licensee downloads a script, the PDF is rendered fresh with a footer containing the organisation name, licence code, recipient's name and email, and a timestamp.
+Every time a licensee downloads a script, the PDF is rendered fresh on the server with a footer (and often a faint diagonal mark across each page) containing the organisation name, the licence code, the recipient's full name and email address, and a precise timestamp.
 No two downloads are identical.
+The platform never serves a cached or generic copy.

-- Encrypted file delivery (signed URLs, not public buckets)
+- Encrypted file delivery — signed, expiring URLs, never public storage links

-- Download history visible to both rights-holder and producer
+- A download history visible to both rights-holder and producer

-- Automatic revocation when a licence expires or is cancelled
+- Automatic revocation the moment a licence expires, is cancelled, or a script seat is revoked

 See it in action